Frequently Asked Questions

 Yes, we will fund up to 15% administrative costs.
 We would prefer that the majority of the grant go towards the program, and that the portion of the grant going to overhead costs be kept as low as possible.

-Can the large grant funds be used for capital expenditures?
+Can grant funds be used for capital expenditures?

 Would you provide a grant for capacity building?